Health Information Sheet

-Meningococcal meningitis: All pilgrims who intend to undertake Hajj or Umrah, are required to provide proof of vaccination against meningococcal meningitis ACW135Y in order to obtain a visa for entry into KSA .
-The MOH KSA stipulate that one dose of meningococcal ACW135Y vaccine should be received not more than three years and not less than ten days, before arrival in KSA .
+Meningococcal meningitis: All pilgrims who intend to undertake Hajj or Umrah and seasonal workers, are required to provide proof of vaccination against meningococcal meningitis ACW135Y in order to obtain a visa for entry into KSA .
+The MOH KSA stipulate that one dose of meningitis ACW135Y vaccine should be received not more than three years and not less than ten days, before arrival in KSA .

 The Department of Health, United Kingdom, recommends conjugated meningococcal ACWY vaccine as the preferred vaccine in all instances.
 Full details of meningococcal vaccines and schedules can be found in the Immunisation against infectious diseases (the ‘Green Book’) and the manufacturer’s Summary of Product Characteristics .

 Details of the vaccine given should be recorded in a patient held vaccine record showing the traveller’s full name.
 If a traveller is in possession of an International Certificate of Vaccination or Prophylaxis (ICVP) booklet, meningococcal meningitis ACW135Y vaccine can be recorded in the ‘Other Vaccinations’ pages.